-Now is the perfect time to update your small outside space and here you will find great ideas to do just that including design tips, what plants to use and cool stuff to buy to create a beautiful tiny blooming place in your garden, on your terrace or your balcony.
+Its always a good time to design you exterior space and here you will find great ideas to do just that including design tips, what plants to use and cool stuff to buy to create a beautiful tiny blooming place in your garden, on your terrace or your balcony.

 Small spaces can require more thought to make them special and even the tiniest spot can be transformed into a piece of paradise for you to enjoy summer days and long summer evenings in.
 Adding some character to your small space will add the wow factor and make it a place you will want to spend time in.

 Having a small space that is wonderfully low maintenance means you can just enjoy being in it whether it be eating al-fresco with friends or hosting intimate dinner dates.
 You can truly let your creativity flow in a small outside space.
 Think of it as an outdoor room by adding cushions, lighting, candles, pretty pots,wonderful sculptures and artefacts that will compliment the surroundings.